L.M.Reid is an Irish writer who has published many history articles online and in magazines.

-Memories of the Black and Tan Raids in Ireland in 1921
+What the Black and Tans Did in Ireland

 Bridget Maguire was a child in 1921 and living in Kirwan Street, Dublin Ireland.
 She always recalled those times when speaking of her childhood.
 She said, ‘When I was very young I remember being happy, we played on the street all day, and we made up our own games.